ikossaczky/ikossaczky.github.io/_posts/2024-02-24-git-branching-and-merging-strategies.md

 Rebase merge is actually a combination of rebase and fas-forward merge.
 In situation when you want to rebase merge branch B into branch A, you at first rebase branch B onto branch A. This means, all commits present in B but not present in A are stacked onto the HEAD of branch A. This of course changes the hashes of these commits, as the ancestors are changed, and possibly rebase conflicts may need resolution.
 This new B-stacked-on-A branch is then declared to be branch A, and a fast-forward into branch A is performed.
 Github supports this type of merging via "Rebase and Merge" button in the PR

 ### Squash merge
-Similar to rebase merge with a single adaptation: all commits of B are squashed into a single commit before rebasing and fast-forwarding this single commit onto A. At least, this is how Github PR squash and merge button does it.
+Similar to rebase merge with a single adaptation: all commits of B are squashed into a single commit before rebasing and fast-forwarding this single commit onto A. Supported in Githubs PRs by the "Squash and merge" button, and in command line by option `--squash`: however in the command line case, the squash commit gets only staged and needs to be commited afterwards.